Bachelor's study programme in Optometry

 * For individuals who have completed secondary education before 2008, the centralised examination in mathematics may be replaced by the average mark in mathematics indicated in the secondary education document (or the average mark in algebra and geometry)

-Admission criteria for individuals who completed their secondary education up to and including 2003 and individuals with special needs:
+Admission criteria for individuals who completed secondary education up to and including 2003, as well as for individuals who completed secondary education abroad and those who are exempt from centralized examinations:

 - final grade in Mathematics (or the average grade of Algebra and Geometry);